 Go ahead.
 Ask around.
 Many triathletes will admit that one of the biggest challenges of triathlons is just signing up.
 But it’s the essential first step in more ways than the obvious.
 Once you sign up (and pay the necessary fees), it helps guarantee your training and participation in the race.
-For an additional safeguard to chickening out, start telling anyone that will listen that you signed up.
-Friends and family can be your biggest supporters.
+For additional accountability and commitment to the goal start telling anyone that will listen that you signed up.

 Here are a few things to remember:

 - Find a race at least three months away.
-This will give you ample time to train and prepare for your grueling task.
+This will give you ample time to train and prepare for your challenge.

 - You can search for local triathlons on websites like TriFrind.com, BeginnerTriathlete.com or even SlowTwitch.com.